zenrocklabs/zenrock-docs/docs/docs/testnet-guides/zrchain_gardia_testnet/explore-ethereum/walletConnect.md

 </div>

 If you have done the previous step already, you will directly get prompted to select `Zenrock Chain Wallets`.
-This will let you access your mpc MPC generated keys stored in your workspace on zrChain.
+This will let you access your MPC generated keys stored in your workspace on zrChain.
 Alternatively, click on "New Pairing" to start a new session.
 In this case, we recommend to reload the page of the web application, too.

 <div style={{display: "flex", justifyContent: "center", gap: "20px", flexWrap: "wrap"}}>
   <img src={require("../../../../static/img/wc-connection.png").default} alt="WalletConnect Keys Selection" style={{maxWidth: "400px", margin: "10px"}} />